 B. Custom Datasets

 The #1 cause for custom datasets not syncing is because they lack a unique identifier.
 Please make sure whatever field you’re setting as id is truly unique.
-If it’s a field from the database that you’re copying, look at using the concat tool to combine multiple fields to create a new unique identifier.
+If it’s a field from the database that you’re copying, look at using the concat function in SQL to combine multiple fields to create a new unique identifier.
 More tips on this can be found in point 1 here: Dataset Requirements

-C. Dropbox datasets
+C. Dropbox Datasets

 If your dataset is a CSV file from dropbox, open the dataset’s page and then go to step 2 to check the field types.
 Often times a field formatting can be off and the field type then gets conflicted which you’ll see on that page.